Myanmar junta limits internet, seizes satellite TV dishes - WTMJ

 YANGON, Myanmar (AP) — An information blackout under Myanmar’s military junta worsened Thursday as fiber broadband service, the last legal way for ordinary people to access the internet, became intermittently inaccessible on several networks.

-Authorities in some areas have also begun confiscating satellite dishes used to access international news broadcasts.
+Authorities in some areas have also started confiscating satellite dishes used to access international news broadcasts.

 Protests against the the Feb.
 1 coup that ousted the elected government of Aung San Suu Kyi continued Thursday despite the killing of 11 people by security forces a day earlier.